beardhatcode/savina-implementaions/pony/Dining_Ponies.md

 # Actors based solution

-Since Pony is an actors based programming language we take on this problem in the default actor way.
+Since Pony is an actors-based programming language, we take on this problem in the default actor way.

 When a philosopher wants to start eating, they request both sticks form the table (which is also and actor).
 Eating can only commence when both sticks are acquired.
 If the philosopher fails to acquire a stick, they go on to think a bit longer and try again later.